steve9001/oplop/oplop2.md

 As an alternative to being a one-time update of the algorithm, this could be the start of a sequence of updates.
 For example, using a hash function such as bcrypt with tunable difficulty parameters will require fixing the values of those parameters with all implementations using the same values.
 The purpose of those parameters is to allow increasing difficulty in response to Moore's law or whatever.
-A future update of the Oplop algorithm could include those adjustments.
+A future update of the Oplop algorithm could include adjustments to those parameters.

 A standard upgrage workflow that does not excessively burden the user experience could be used repeatedly.
-So for example this proposed update could be called Oplop 2019, and use bcrypt with certain parameter values.
+So for example today's proposed update could be called Oplop 2019, and use bcrypt with certain parameter values.
-The next update might be Oplop 2024 using a different parameters or a different hashing algorithm, and maybe produce longer passwords with more permitted characters in them.
+The next update might be Oplop 2024 using different parameters or a different hashing algorithm, and maybe also produce longer passwords with more permitted characters in them.
+These can be decided in the future based on what makes sense at that time.
-Users can fairly easily recall that they have migrate everything from Oplop v1 to Oplop 2019, or are in the process of migrating from Oplop 2019 to Oplop 2024.
+Users can fairly easily recall e.g., that they have migrated everything from Oplop v1 to Oplop 2019, or that are in the process of migrating from Oplop 2019 to Oplop 2024.

 # Choosing a new hashing function